QUI SOMMES

 Arthur Bouvart is an investigative journalist and documentary filmmaker.

-He previously worked as a reporter for Premières Lignes Television, where he produced documentaries, notably on chemical pollution in India, the Netherlands and the United States, for several French television channels (France 5, Canal +, Arte).
+He previously worked as a reporter for Premières Lignes Television, where he made documentaries, notably on chemical pollution in India, the Netherlands and the United States, for French television channels (France 5, Canal +, Arte).

 Alexis Marant